Family love grows with the Hina dolls

 What is the real reason why families should communicate with Hina dolls?

-Winter is here and the days are very cold, but how are you and your family doing?
+Winter is a time of very cold days, but how are you and your family doing?

-And after spending their first coldest season together, your daughter and granddaughter will surely be feeling the warm weather of spring with their Hina dolls.
+Your daughter and granddaughter will spend their first cold season together and then enjoy the warm weather of spring with their Hina dolls.

-I hope that this is the Japanese atmosphere that we want to leave for future generations.
+I hope that this is a Japanese atmosphere that we would like to leave to future generations.

 Wherever you go, whenever you go, you can get things.

-On the other hand, it is unfortunate, but this also means that we are living in an age where we must communicate the value (essence) of things.
+On the other hand, it is unfortunate that we are now living in an age where we must communicate the value (essence) of things.

 Indeed, our lives have changed dramatically in just a few short years.